Keith-2307/Smart-Contracts-with-Solidity/README.md

 ### Level Two: The `TieredProfitSplitter` Contract

+* **Level Two** is a `TieredProfitSplitter` that will distribute different percentages of incoming ether to employees at different tiers/levels.
+For example, the CEO gets paid 60%, CTO 25%, and Bob gets 15%.

 In this contract, rather than splitting the profits between associate-level employees, you will calculate rudimentary percentages for different tiers of employees (CEO, CTO, and Bob).

 Using the starter code, within the `deposit` function, perform the following: